brillout/goldpage/readme.md

 }
 ~~~

-Note that `ssr-coin` always transpiles and auto-reloads your views and browser code.
+Note that `ssr-coin` always transpiles and auto-reloads your browser code.

 <br/>